-The primary objective of the dairy farm business summary, DFBS, is to help farm managers improve the business and financial management of their farm through appropriate use of historical data and the application of modern farm business analysis techniques.
-This information can also be used to establish goals that will enable the business to better meet its objectives.
+The primary objective of the dairy farm business summary, DFBS, is to help farm managers improve the business and financial management of their business through appropriate use of historical data and the application of modern farm business analysis techniques.
+This information can also be used to establish goals that enable the business to better fulfill it's mission.
 In short, DFBS provides business and financial information needed in identifying and evaluating strengths and weaknesses of the farm business.